Licenses & Registrations

 A "commercial motor vehicle" is defined as a self-propelled or towed vehicle used on the highways in commerce principally to transport passengers or cargo, if the vehicle:

-b. is designed to transport 11 or more passengers (including the driver); or
+- is designed to transport more than 10 passengers (including the driver).

 The fee brackets for motor carriers are as follows:

-Example: A motor carrier operating four tractors, eight trailers and nine straight trucks has a fleet size of twenty-one commercial motor vehicles and pays $1,576.00.
+Example: A motor carrier operating four tractors, nine straight trucks, and eight trailers has a fleet size of thirteen commercial motor vehicles; as trailers are not charged for UCR and would pay $351.00.

 To avoid delays, it is highly recommended that you register on-line.
-Go to www.ucr.in.gov and follow the step-by-step instructions.
-Payments may be made on-line using MasterCard, Visa or e-Check.
+Go to https://www.ucr.gov/ and follow the step-by-step instructions.
+Payments may be made on-line using a debit card, credit card, or Ach/eCheck.